Rishika-jalan/SalesPrediction/README.md

 # 🛒 Big Mart Sales Prediction using IBM watsonx.ai AutoAI

-This project showcases how to use **IBM watsonx.ai AutoAI** to build an automated machine learning pipeline that predicts sales for Big Mart stores.
+This project demonstrates how to predict sales for Big Mart stores by automating the machine learning workflow using **IBM watsonx.ai AutoAI**.
-With AutoAI, we can quickly experiment with multiple models, automatically engineer features, and optimize performance — all without writing complex ML code from scratch.
+With AutoAI, we quickly built, evaluated, and compared multiple pipelines without manual coding — streamlining data preprocessing, feature engineering, and model selection.
+The goal is to forecast `Item_Outlet_Sales` based on historical data to help retailers make data-driven decisions.
+By leveraging AutoAI, we turned a complex ML process into a faster, repeatable, and more accessible solution.

 ---